CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

     - On the **Settings** page, view the **Resources** tab.

-    - Select the language resource you just created, and select **Switch resource**.
+    - Select the language resource you just created, and make sure nanaged identity tab is **enabled.**

     - At the top of the page, select **Language Studio** to return to the Language Studio home page.